CynthiaBrady/ticket-lifecycle-examples/README.md

 </p>
 <p>

-2. A senior admin will have already set the priority of the ticket and the SLA PLAN when they assign the ticket to the agent.
+2. An experienced admin will have already determined the ticket's priority and SLA plan when assigning it to the agent.

 <p>
 <img src="https://github.com/CynthiaBrady/ticket-lifestyle/assets/160746865/3bd1068e-7ff1-439f-98b3-9813c1a835c7" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3. The agent will use the ticket to provide the customer with status updates until the issue is resolved.
-The agent will close the ticket after the issue has been resolved.
+3. The agent will use the ticket to update the customer with status until the issue is resolved.
+Once resolved, the agent  will close the ticket.